Understanding UTM Tags: The Ultimate Guide on How to Set Up and Track UTMs

 If you are using Google Analytics 4, there is one more required UTM parameter specifically for measuring Non-Google Campaign ROAS in the Acquisition report - and it's called utm_id.

-Next, we need to add this link to the advertisement.
-When a user clicks on a link from an ad, Google Analytics will receive information about the visit and the traffic source.
-In our example, this is Google/CPC.
+1. Next, we need to add this UTM link to the advertisement.
+When a user clicks on a link from an ad, Google Analytics 4 will receive information about the visit and the traffic source.
+In our example, this is 'google' and 'cpc'.

-You need to create different UTM tags for each source.
+2. Now, you need to create different UTM tags for each source, medium or campaign.
 For example, if you published a post on Instagram, then the link leading to your website from that post would look like this:

 https://www.mywebsite.com/?utm_source=instagram&utm_medium=social&utm_campaign=sunday_sale

-UTM tags allow you to merge user session information with ad spend data to evaluate the channel's ROI.
-Google Analytics has a Cost Analysis report that lets you compare session data, spend and revenue data, and ROAS across different advertising channels.
-However, this report automatically collects statistics about Google Ads only.
+1. UTM tags allow you to merge user session information with ad spend data to evaluate the channel's ROI.
+Google Analytics has a Cost Analysis report that lets you compare session data, spending and revenue data, and ROAS across different advertising channels.
+But, this report automatically collects statistics about Google Ads only.
 Marketers have to upload data from other sources manually.

 Start Free Trial